jstngoulet/ActiveNet_Trainer/README.md

 The ActiveNet Trainer project is implemented using LITMOS training systems, and our use is handled at the domain [CityofCarlsbadParksandRec.litmos.com](https://cityofcarlsbadparksandrec.litmos.com/home).
-Users can log into our system and read documentation, complete tutorials using ActiveNet trainer tools and be tested on their learned skills. **All Exams must be passed with an 80% or better for the user to gain access**.
+Users can log into our system and read documentation, complete tutorials using ActiveNet trainer tools and be tested on their learned skills. **All exams are set so that you may only miss 1 (one) item per test.
+If you miss more than one item, you must recomplete it.**

 Along with the in-course tools, the stakeholders-new staff, have the ability to download the documentation for use at a later point in time - when needed.